Coming this fall:

 Welcome Friends of the Mystery,

-I am delighted to announce that, ten years after its initial publication by St. Martin’s Press, a new and improved ebook version of The Oracle of Kabbalah has recently been published by Puddletown Publishing Group of Portland, Oregon.
+I am delighted to announce that, thirteen years after its initial publication by St. Martin’s Press, a new and improved print version of The Oracle of Kabbalah will be published this fall by Devera Publishing of Portland, Oregon.

 The new version includes brand new content, including directions for how to use multiple letters to create oracular “spreads.”
 This version has a deeper and broader perspective than that of the original book.

 In addition, I have been influenced by comments and feedback from users of The Oracle.
 These responses, including stories of how The Oracle of Kabbalah has changed and enriched their lives, encouraged me to write this new and expanded investigation into the marvelous character and personalities and powers embodied by each of the ancient Hebrew letters.